 Researchers found that the symptoms of these eating disorders had a negative effect on daily activities and that those who lost interest in daily activities were more likely to suffer from eating disorders.

-Eating disorders noted in the narcolepsy patients included:
+Eating disorders that were found in people with narcolepsy included:

-- Anorexia Nervosa - An intense fear of weight gain and a false image of body weight that causes the victim to live in a state of near starvation.
+- Anorexia nervosa — An intense fear of weight gain and a false image of body weight that causes an individual to live in a state of near starvation.

-- Bulimia Nervosa - A history of continual binge eating, with each binge followed by self-disgust and the need to [urge the body of the food, either by vomiting, the use of laxatives, or any method that leaves the stomach empty.
+- Bulimia nervosa — A history of continual binge eating, with each binge followed by the need to purge the body of the food, either by vomiting, the use of laxatives, or any method that leaves the stomach empty.

 - Nocturnal eating disorder — Characterized by getting up in the night to eat but having no recollection of the activity in the morning.

 Why is narcolepsy linked to eating disorders?